sudharocks/azure-docs/articles/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-azure-table.md

 1. Paste in the connection string from the Azure storage account you created by following earlier steps in the **Storage account connection string** box.
      ![Lead management, Connection details storage account](./media/commercial-marketplace-lead-management-instructions-azure-table/azure-table-connection-details.png)

-1. **Contact email**: Provide emails for people in your company who should receive email notifications when a new lead is received.
-You can provide multiple emails by separating them with semicolons.

 1. Select **OK**.

 To make sure you have successfully connected to a lead destination, select the **Validate** button.
 If successful, you'll have a test lead in the lead destination.